 - This Swedish almond cake is a mighty impressive cake, a bit unique and quite luxurious.

 - It may look intimidating to a novice baker, but it really isn't.
-Just follow the steps and you'd be surprised at how easy it really is.
+Just follow the steps and you'll be surprised at how easy it really is.

 - Ready in less than an hour.